 Deepin Desktop Environment:

-Deepin uses the Deepin Desktop Environment (DDE), which is elegant and beautiful, very user-friendly and intuitive.
+Deepin uses the Deepin Desktop Environment (DDE), which is elegant and beautiful, very user-friendly, and intuitive.
 You can choose between having a start-up menu like Windows or a dock-like MacOS.
 There is a dark theme and light theme available, and the level of transparency can be changed.

 The distribution is based on Debian, so the package manager is apt.
-Using Deepin, you can also get some software installed easier, for example, Pycharm, what you need to do all is to open the app store and find pycharm and install it, rather than visit the website and download and unzip it.
+Using Deepin, you can also get some software installed easier, for example, Pycharm, what you need to do is to open the app store and find pycharm and install it, rather than visit the website and download and unzip it.